NiharP31/NiharP31/README.md

 I'm a passionate **Machine Learning Engineer** and **Robotics enthusiast** who recently graduated with a Master's in Engineering Sciences with a focus on Robotics from the **University at Buffalo**.

-🔬 **Currently working as Research Assistant** in the Optical and Ultrasonic Imaging Lab @ UB
+🔬 **Currently working as Applied AI Engineer** at VibeSea; building Agents and Agentic Infra
 🎯 **Passionate about** Agentic AI, LLM, RAG, Machine Learning, Computer Vision, and Robotics
 💡 **Constantly exploring** the intersections of cutting-edge technologies